Chart Color Schemes

 Wentworth Point features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Wentworth Point's dwelling structures, as per the latest Census, consisted entirely of non-household dwellings (semi-detached, apartments, others), contrasting with Sydney metro's 33.5% houses and 66.5% other dwellings.
-Home ownership in Wentworth Point stood at 8.0%, lower than Sydney metro's level, with mortgaged dwellings at 31.9% and rented ones at 60.1%.
-The median monthly mortgage repayment was $2,251, higher than the Sydney metro average of $2,167.
-Weekly rent in Wentworth Point averaged $500, compared to Sydney metro's $470.
-Nationally, Wentworth Point's mortgage repayments were significantly higher at $2,251 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Wentworth Point's dwelling structure, as per the latest Census, consisted entirely of non-household dwellings such as apartments and semi-detached units.
+This contrasts with Sydney metropolitan area's mix of 55.9% houses and 44.1% other dwellings.
+Home ownership in Wentworth Point was at 8.0%, lower than Sydney metro's level, with mortgaged dwellings at 31.9% and rented ones at 60.1%.
+The median monthly mortgage repayment in the area was $2,251, below Sydney metro's average of $2,427.
+The median weekly rent figure for Wentworth Point was $500, compared to Sydney metro's $470.
+Nationally, Wentworth Point's mortgage repayments were higher at $2,251 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing